JohnRising/stackup/apps/docs/docs/packages/paymaster/configuration.md

 Options to configure a paymaster service.

-The client can be configured either through a `.paymasterrc.json` file or using environment variables.
+The `Paymaster` service can be configured either through a `.paymasterrc.json` file or using environment variables.

 ## JSON options